 - SJS celebrates its 75th anniversary with a three-day celebration, highlighted by an Apostolic Visitation from Rome.

-- The NTC Academic Senate establishes the annual Kevin Carr Christian Leadership Award.
-The annual award recognizes and honours an individual whose outstanding Christian leadership in Western and Northern Canada reflects the values of NTC and the qualities that Kevin Carr cherished and exhibited in his work as NTC's seventh president (1993-2001).
+- The NTC Academic Senate establishes the annual Kevin Carr Christian Leadership Award to recognize a lay person or lay persons whose outstanding Christian leadership reflects the mission and values of NTC and the qualities that Kevin Carr cherished and exhibited in his work as NTC’s seventh president (1993-2001).

-- The Province of Alberta purchases the land of NTC/SJS in order to facilitate the completion of the Anthony Henday Ring Road.
-NTC/SJS must vacate the land by the end of June 2009.
+The Province of Alberta purchases the land of NTC and St. Joseph Seminary in order to facilitate the completion of the Anthony Henday ring road.

-- NTC and SJS move to temporary locations in Sherwood Park and Ottewell.
-The Cornerstone of Faith campaign starts raising the funds for new construction.
-The new campus of NTC will feature state-of-the-art teaching, learning and research technology thanks to a $4.18-million grant is awarded from the federal government’s Knowledge Infrastructure Program.
-The grant represents the first government support the College has received in its 40-year history and will help finance technology infrastructure for the Sopchyshyn Family Library and Learning Commons, classrooms and research support areas.
+- NTC and St. Joseph Seminary move to temporary locations in Sherwood Park and Ottewell.
+The $15 million Cornerstone of Faith campaign starts for new construction.
+A $4.18 million grant is awarded from the federal government’s Knowledge Infrastructure Program to finance technology infrastructure.
+It represents the first government support the college has received in its history.

-- Classes officially begin at the present site for the first time.
+- Classes officially begin at the present site.

 - Benedict XVI Institute for New Evangelization is founded to serve the New Evangelization by developing and offering innovative programs in faith formation and catechesis.